martindale/snarl/README.md

 Snarl is a powerful chatbot built with [Doorman][doorman], [Maki][maki], and [the Fabric Protocol][fabric].
-Currently, he's running things over in [the Fabric Chat][fabric-chat], but you can add him to Slack, Discord, and/or Matrix.
+Currently, he's running things over in [the Fabric Chat][fabric-chat], but you can also add him to Slack, Discord, and/or Matrix.

 Despite his name, snarl is just a fuzzy and friendly goofball.
 He's been with us for several years, since the beginning of [the Coding